The following definitions apply when used in context with Career and Technical Education high school and college programs:

-Articulated or bi-lateral credit is credit earned in high school and awarded when the student is accepted at a college that has pre-approved the credit from high school.
-To be eligible for credit, the high school would have a pre-approved agreement with the receiving college.
+Articulated or bi-lateral credit is credit earned in high school and awarded when the student is accepted at a college that has an agreement (pre-approved credit) with the student’s high school.
+To receive the college credit, the student, with the help of their school, will need to petition the college for credit.
+Please contact the selected college for more details.
 There is no cost to the student.

 Transfer Assurance Guide (TAG) is credit for certain, pre-approved courses, and are transferred between colleges.
 These courses are sometimes offered to students in high school through dual enrollment.
 Click here for a list of TAG approved courses/colleges.